-3.8 Creating your own bindings
+3.7.9 Creating your own bindings

-This page gets you started with creating custom bindings for the Digital Asset distributed ledger.
+This page gets you started with creating custom bindings for a DAML Ledger.

 Bindings for a language consist of two main components:

 Ledger API Client stubs for the programming language, - the remote API that allows sending ledger commands and receiving ledger transactions.
 You have to generate Ledger API from the gRPC protobuf definitions in the daml repository on GitHub.
 Ledger API is documented on this page: gRPC.
 The gRPC tutorial explains how to generate client stubs.